A journey from 1906 through the 1980’s to some of the San Francisco film locations that I’ve covered on my blog.

 1924 – ‘The Navigator’: Millionaire Buster Keaton leaves his mansion at Divisadero and Broadway in Pacific Heights for a long drive, (across the street) to propose to his girlfriend.
 Keaton’s mansion is gone now but the stone gates are still there and can be seen in the modern picture.
 When she rejects him, he tells his chauffer that he needs a long walk, and crosses Divisadero back to his house.
 The building on the northwest corner of Broadway and Divisadero is still there.

-1936 – ‘San Francisco’: The opening scenes of the granddaddy of all disaster movies starring Clark Gable, Spencer Tracy, and Jeanette MacDonald takes place on December 31st 1905, four and a half months before the 1906 Earthquake and Fire, with champagne being served out of Lotta’s Fountain.
+1936 – ‘San Francisco’: The opening scenes of the granddaddy of all disaster movies starring Clark Gable, Spencer Tracy, and Jeanette MacDonald takes place on December 31st 1905, three and a half months before the 1906 Earthquake and Fire, with champagne being served out of Lotta’s Fountain.
 They did a good job at replicating the historic Fountain on Market Street for the movie.

 1936 – ‘After the Thin Man’: Nick and Nora Charles, (William Powell and Myrna Loy) arrive at their stately home in San Francisco which was actually Coit Tower.
 The exterior of the home was never shown.
 The bottom of the staircase that leads to Coit Tower is on the left in both images.